sranmanpreet/Countrictionary/README.md

 # Countrictionary

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+Countrictionary was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+It displays list of all the countries returned by https://restcountries.eu/ API's.
+Application contains Search, Filter by region features, and makes use of angular routes.

 ## Development server